8 Most Common Workplace Injuries for Factory Workers

 4. Machine-Related Injuries

 Industrial machines can be very dangerous.
-Workers who must operate them every day are at risk of sustaining a number of different injuries.
+Workers who must operate them everyday risk sustaining a number of injuries.

 Many factory machines utilize automatic gears and conveyor belts.
 If an employee gets distracted, they could get an arm entangled in the equipment.
 This could lead to dislocations, fractures, or even the loss of a limb.